-Teams Interoperability: Calling and chat
+Teams Interoperability: Calling

 Important

-Private Preview APIs and SDKs are provided without a service-level agreement, aren't appropriate for production workloads, and should only be used with test users and data.
-Certain features may not be supported or have constrained capabilities.
+Functionality described in this article is currently in public preview.
+This preview version is provided without a service-level agreement, and we don't recommend it for production workloads.
+Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

-As part of this preview, the Azure Communication Services SDKs can be used to build applications that enable bring your own identity (BYOI) users to start 1:1 calls or 1:n chats with Teams users.
+As part of this preview, the Azure Communication Services SDKs can be used to build applications that enable bring your own identity (BYOI) users to start 1:1 calls with Teams users.
 Standard Azure Communication Services pricing applies to these users, but there's no extra fee for the interoperability capability.
 Custom applications built with Azure Communication Services to connect and communicate with Teams users or Teams voice applications can be used by end users or by bots, and there's no differentiation in how they appear to Teams users in Teams applications unless explicitly indicated by the developer of the application with a display name.

 Microsoft Entra user with Teams administrator role can run PowerShell cmdlet with MicrosoftTeams module to enable the Communication Services resource in the tenant.